 You Are My Everything has a dense, vaguely funky beat, some nice buzzy guitar and a deadpan Suggs vocal.
 It is a typical Madness love song, brutally honest and with no sense of self-consciousness whatsoever.

 Don't Leave The Past Behind You has some solid brass breaks and a strong set of guitar riffs.
 A deep, throbbing bass introduces the late night jazzy feel of (Don't Let Them) Catch You Crying which is full of excellent saxophone and another slightly funky beat.
 The organ breaks are very Elvis Costello & The Attractions.
 This is a really good track.

 Pam The Hawk is also full of London images in the sad tale of a woman who walks the streets of Soho, begging.
 She was a real character, known to many (including Suggs, no doubt) - Pamela Jennings (1964-2012).
 Suggs is so good at writing compassionate real life songs like this.
 The track ends with some suitably moving saxophone.
-Given The Opportunity is archetypal Madness and would have fitted it quite well on their early eighties albums.

 Soul Denying is one of those quirky love songs Madness have always done so well.
 Whistle In The Dark is a theatrical number with a slow waltz-style beat.